calderkayleigh/Linked-Lists/Algorithms/README.md

   * Return the index where the element was removed, or -1 on an error.

 ```
+Create a count integer and set it equal to zero.
+Iterate through the linked list while it is not empty.
+Increment the count function by 1 for each iteration.
+If the current node's name is equal to the name we are trying to remove, free the contents of that node or set it equal to NULL.
+Then, make the previous node point to the node after the removed.
+Return the count value, which is the index.
+Exit the command.
+If the current node's name is not equal to the name we are trying to remove, continue iterating through the list.
+If the list is iterated through without finding the name, return -1.
+The name does not exist in the list.
 ```

 `clearList:` Clear a list